Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 * Today Richard notified me about Docker no longer working.
 I was surprised because of course the last time I tested everything was working fine.
 So I cloned the main repository and to my surprise it indeed was no longer working.
 I had seen that Victor added a new component to the lib which is called "anomaly_detection".
 Unfortunately he didn't implement it in a way so that the .py module was recognizable for docker.
 I already notified him about this.
 Anyway, through a bit of help from `ChatGPT` I was able to notice this quickly.
 Then I also found a minor mistake in the database `init.sql` file which was causing the mysql service to spit out an error and not boot correctly.
 I fixed that too.
 Docker works now.

+#276 As a student, I want to learn how to make sure the website automatically adopts changes, so that my team can develop without needing to reload the docker container.

 ## Journal

 ### 5/7/2025